tobyweston/learn-scala-java-devs/README.md

 ## Building

 This is a Scala SBT project.
-Build it from scartch using:
+Build it from scratch using:

     sbt clean compile